ChapelR/twine-resources/docs/README.md

 - [Repository](https://github.com/videlais/snowman)

 Snowman is essentially just a link markup parser, a markdown parser, and a templating engine, with a few nuts-and-bolts APIs built in to handle passages and such.
 It is agressively minimal, requiring authors to build almost every bit of funcitonality they may need in JavaScript. **Snowman requires a great deal of knowledge of JavaScript (and general web development) to get anywhere with**.
-Even then, its thin feature set may still make it a poorer choice than the other core formats for many projects.
+Even then, its thin feature set may still make it a poorer choice than the other core formats for many projects, even for developers with the know-how to make it work for them.

 ### Proofing and Utility Formats

 Twine 2 introduced the concept of "proofing" formats; story formats designed to create more readable copies of your source code for proofreading and editing.
-Utility formats is a related concept that sprung up from the community in the wake of proofing formats--typically these formats output Twine stories to some other useful format--JSON or Twee, for example, but there are many that do many cool things.
+"Utility" formats are a related concept that sprung up in the wake of proofing formats--typically these formats output Twine stories to some other useful format--JSON or Twee, for example, but there are many that do other cool things.

 The default proofing format is [*Paperthin*](https://github.com/klembot/paperthin); it just shows your Twine file as a simple list of passage names and passage source code.
 Some community developed proofing formats, like [*Illume*](http://www.maximumverbosity.net/twine/Illume/) arrived later. <!-- probably shouldn't mention poof, as it will look like I'm plugging, even though I think it's a good alternative to Illume, if I do say so myself --> Examples of utility formats include [*Entwee*](http://mcdemarco.net/tools/entwee/) and [*Enscree*](http://mcdemarco.net/tools/scree/enscree/).